stormalf/porth/README.md

     READF: read content from file to a buffer
     WRITEF: write content from buffer to a file
-    DIVMOD: keyword to divide and return 2 values on stack (result and reminder) ITOS : keyword to convert an integer to a string needs two variables one that contains the string and the second that will contains the length of the string
+    DIVMOD: keyword to divide and return 2 values on stack (result and reminder) ITOS : keyword to convert an integer to a string needs a value or variable containing a value (PTR not allowed!) and returns the length of the string and the address of the string.
+See string5.porth for an example.
+    LEN: keyword to get the length of a string, integer.
+Internally it calls ITOS and DROP the return address.

 ## Extra stack operators